 ‘Mile End Kicks’ & The Purity of Writing

-The first time was with Lawrence Kweller, the seventeen-year-old cinephile in her debut I Like Movies who builds an entire personality out of film knowledge.
+My first experience with Levack’s characters was in Lawrence Kweller, the seventeen-year-old cinephile in her debut film, I Like Movies, who builds an entire personality out of film knowledge.
 He can rank Kubrick's filmography and quote Paul Thomas Anderson, but he can't have a conversation with his mother about his dead father.
 Lawrence uses movies like a barricade: he puts them between himself and everything that hurts.
 Lawrence completely changed my life.
-When I first wrote about I Like Movies for this site I was at a point in my life where I was doing the same thing with grief, using the death of someone I loved to justify staying small and avoiding everything that required me to grow.
-Lawrence's version of it was easier to see than mine, which is probably why I needed to see his first.
+I Like Movies found me when I was in a self-destructive spiral, using the death of someone I knew to justify staying small and avoiding any semblance of growth.
+Lawrence's version of it was clearer to see than mine, which is probably why I needed to see his first.

 Still from I Like Movies

-Lawrence taught me how to use writing as a way to understand my emotions.
-I Like Movies is one of those films I affectionately dub a permanent addition to the FilmSlop Canon (full review here), because without it I wouldn't be able to do the style of writing I do today.
+Being called out indirectly by Lawrence was the first step in teaching me to use writing as a way to understand my emotions.
+I Like Movies is one of those films I affectionately dub a permanent addition to the FilmSlop Canon (full review here), because without it, I wouldn't be able to do the style of writing I do today.
 I started FilmSlop because I wanted a place where people could use film to talk about themselves honestly, where criticism meant locating yourself inside of a movie rather than quantifying it on a scale of one to ten.
 So many essays on this site (e.g., using Kedi to understand grief) trace back to what Lawrence did to me.
 I stopped hiding and started confronting myself through writing.
 I was proud of that.
 In the last few years, FilmSlop started gaining legitimacy.
 We grew our readership (thank you to everyone who reads these, love you all) and started covering larger festivals.
-By the time I was covering SXSW and watching Levack's latest film, Mile End Kicks, I felt a strong pride in the work I was doing.
+By the time I was covering SXSW and watching Levack's next film, Mile End Kicks, I felt a strong pride in the work I was doing.

-Mile End Kicks follows Grace Pine, a twenty-four-year-old music critic who moves from Toronto to Montreal in 2011 to write a book about Alanis Morissette's Jagged Little Pill.
-She has the contract, the advance, the taste, the passion, and most importantly, a real argument about the record.
-Instead of writing it, she gets distracted when she meets an indie band called Bone Patrol and volunteers to become their publicist.
-She books their shows, designs their flyers, and gets romantically entangled with two of them (Archie and Chevy), while the book collects dust all summer.
+My second experience with Levack’s protagonists came with Mile End Kicks and Grace Pine.
+Grace is a twenty-four-year-old music critic who moves from Toronto to Montreal in 2011 with the intention of writing a book about Alanis Morissette's Jagged Little Pill.
+She has the contract, the advance, the taste, the passion, and most importantly, an ability to see her own life through her love of the album.
+But instead of looking within herself and her lived experience to write the book that only she can write, she hides from confrontation.
+She gets distracted trying to live a life that isn’t hers when she meets an indie band called Bone Patrol and volunteers to become their publicist.
+She books their shows, designs their flyers, and gets romantically entangled with two of them (Archie and Chevy), while the book—and the opportunity to truly reflect on her lived experience—collects dust all summer.

-Grace is Levack with a decade of distance on her, and Barbie Ferreira plays her uncannily so.
-The styling is identical.
-The cadences match.
-Levack has the confidence and bravery to directly confront herself, and she refuses to protect herself from that proximity.
+Grace is Levack with a decade of distance on her, and Barbie Ferreira plays her uncannily well.
+Their styling is identical, from outfits and hair to the way they both talk.
+Levack has the confidence and bravery to directly confront herself, refusing to protect herself from that proximity.
 It's an evolution from I Like Movies, where any confession Levack was making came through a body that wasn't hers.
-Mile End Kicks refuses the disguise.
+Mile End Kicks refuses that disguise.

 Grace loves writing.
 She loves the book.
 She can pitch it wherever she goes, and no one can defend Alanis like she does.
 The only thing she won't do is the actual work, because loving the idea of the work is more intoxicating than the work itself.
 Eerily familiar.

 Levack has a talent for writing characters who find a way to call me out on my worst habits.
 With Lawrence, I was already most of the way through my recovery by the time he called me out.
 I was aware.
 I already knew I was hiding behind grief before he showed it to me.
-Grace called me out on something I hadn't yet recognized in myself.
-There was a part of me that really was just writing to be seen.
-Somewhere in the last year, the fluency I built started covering for the thinking I wasn't doing.
-I started cutting corners because I'd learned I could.
-I started talking about FilmSlop more than I worked on it.
-I wanted the results without doing the work.
-I was abandoning the reason I started slopping.
+Grace, on the other hand, made me realize something that I hadn’t even considered.
+My relationship to writing started as a form of self-reflection, but somewhere in the last year, I began writing mechanically.
+Subconsciously, I was writing for the sake of writing, for the sake of having a platform.
+I started getting efficient with my patterns, repeating the same formulas and phrases, telling the same stories because I was afraid to get deeper.
+In some rooms, I would spend more time talking about FilmSlop than I did actually doing the work.
+I wanted results, but I found ways to hide from the work and began to abandon the reason I started slopping.

 Still from Mile End Kicks

 I love FilmSlop.
-I want to say that clearly because everything here is in service of it.
-FilmSlop is the realest thing I've ever made.
-I started it with George because we both believed, and still believe, that the internet is designed to reward the opposite of what we're trying to do.
-Short, fast, vertical, disposable.
-The pull toward that pattern is real, and I've been letting it work on me without quite admitting it was working.
+I want to say that clearly because every piece of writing that I do now is in service of it.
+FilmSlop is one of the realest things I've ever made.
+When George and I started it, we both believed, and still believe, that the nature of the internet cuts away our uniqueness and is designed to reward the opposite of self-reflection.
+We are constantly inundated: short, fast, vertical, disposable.
+The pull toward that pattern is intoxicating, and I've been part of the problem.
 Grace isn't in an attention economy, but the shape of her avoidance is the same as mine.
-She picks the band over the book because the band feels like a creative life without the friction of one.
-I've been picking the brand of being a critic over the practice of being one for the same reason.
-Levack knows this.
-The line from the trailer about how the girls who date guys in bands actually want to be in the band is basically the film's thesis, and it is also mine.
-I want to be in the band.
-I started the band.
+She picks the band over the book because the book requires accepting herself and putting it into writing, while the band is an escape and a life she can hide behind.
+In that same vein, the worst version of my writing has been picking the brand of being a critic over the practice of being one.

 Ali El-Sadany